 So, on this day, I challenge you to take a look at your own life.
 Get a vision and write it down.
 Quit being lazy by keeping your vision hostage in the confines of a mind that changes every second and is impacted by emotions.
 Have fun and do a vision board...contact me if you need help in doing one.
 When you have the vision, don't stop there.
 Don't let your dreams die on paper!
 Get a strategy...I can help you with that as well.
 Get an action plan and somebody who is willing to keep you accountable to the things that you profess....be accountable to your destiny and allow God to guide you through it all.
 Most of all, get the right perspective.
 Quit looking at things that went wrong or never worked out for you.
 Get a God perspective.
 Let God re-align your mind with the purposes of his heart.

-Gina Dacus - speaker, author, prophetic artist who desires to pour out every God given gift for the duration of her life - there are no limitations in Christ!
+Gina Dacus - visionary, coach, speaker, author, and prophetic artist who desires to pour out every God given gift for the duration of her life - there are no limitations in Christ!